fbacchella/fio_scripts/README.md

 varied.

-	usage: ./fio.sh  [options]
+    usage: $0  [options]

     run a set of I/O benchmarks

     OPTIONS:
        -h              Show this message
+       -d  [1|0]       do/don't directio
-	   -b  binary      name of fio binary, defaults to ./fio -d  directory   work directory where fio creates a file and reads and writes, default ./ (and default filename created is fiodata) -o  directory   results directory, where to put output files, defaults to ./ -t  tests       tests to run, defaults to readrand,read,write options are
-		                      readrand - IOPS test : 8k by 1,8,16,32 users
-		                      read  - MB/s test : 1M by 1,8,16,32 users & 8k,32k,128k,1m by 1 user
-	                      write - redo test, ie sync seq writes : 1k, 8k, 128k by 1 user
-	                      randrw   - workload test: 8k read and write by 1,8,16,32 users -s  seconds     seconds to run each test for, default 60 -m  megabytes   megabytes for the test I/O file to be used, default 8000 (ie 8G) -i              individual file per process, default size 100m (overrides -m ) -f              force run, ie don't ask for confirmation on options -c              force creation of work file otherwise if it exists we use it as is -r raw_device   use named raw device instead of file -u #users       force test to only use this many users -l blocksize    force test to only use this blocksize in KB, ie 1-1024 -e recordsize   use this recordsize if/when creating the zfs file system, default 8K
+       -b  binary      name of fio binary, defaults to fio -w  directory   work directory where fio creates a fio and reads and writes, no default -o  directory   output directory, where to put output files, defaults to ./ -t  tests       tests to run, defaults to all, options are readrand - IOPS test : 8k by 1,8,16,32 users read  - MB/s test : 1M by 1,8,16,32 users & 8k,32k,128k,1m by 1 user write - redo test, ie sync seq writes : 1k, 4k, 8k, 128k, 1024k by 1 user randrw   - workload test: 8k read write by 1,8,16,32 users -s  seconds     seconds to run each test for, default 60 -m  megabytes   megabytes for the test I/O file to be used, default 65536 (ie 64G) -i              individual file per process, default size 100m (otherwise uses the -m size) -c              force creation of work file otherwise if it exists we use it as is -u #users       test only use this many users -l blocksize    test only use this blocksize in KB, ie 1-1024 -e recordsize   use this recordsize if/when creating the zfs file system, default 8K -d              Use DTrace on the run
+       -x              remove work file after run
+       -y              initialize raw devices to "-m megabytes" with writes writes will be evenly written across multiple devices,  default is 64GB -z raw_sizes    size of each raw device.
+If multiple, colon separate, list inorder of raw_device -r raw_device   use raw device instead of file, multi devices colon separated

            example
-	                  fio.sh -b ./fio.opensolaris
+                      fio.sh -b ./fio.opensolaris -w /domain0/fiotest  -t rand_read -s 10 -m 1000 -f

 Running fioparse.sh
 ---------------------------